Band in China

 "Band in China" is the second episode of the twenty-third season of the American animated television series South Park.
 The 299th episode overall of the series, it premiered on Comedy Central in the United States on October 2, 2019.
-The episode parodies media censorship in China, and the manner in which the American entertainment industry purposefully compromises its productions to avoid it.
+The episode parodies media censorship in China, and the manner in which the American entertainment industry purposefully compromises its productions in order to be acceptable to Chinese censors.

-Despite receiving generally positive reviews from American critics, the episode triggered a negative response from China.
-The Chinese government banned South Park entirely following this episode’s release, a move which in turn drew criticism from the creators of the show.
+The episode generally positive reviews from American critics, while triggering a negative response from China.
+The Chinese government banned South Park entirely following this episode's release, a move which in turn drew criticism from the creators of the show.

 Plot

 As fourth grader Stan Marsh composes a song for his new death metal band, Crimson Dawn, his father Randy announces to the family that he plans to travel to China to expand the family's Tegridy Farms marijuana business.
 Upon boarding a plane to China, Randy sees many other people, including NBA players and characters belonging to Disney, who are also going there to expand their businesses.
 He is arrested at a Chinese airport when marijuana is discovered in his luggage, and incarcerated.
 In prison, Randy witnesses the practice of summary execution, and is subjected to re-education through labor, torture, and Communist Party re-education.

 During a Crimson Dawn rehearsal, the band is visited by a music producer who wants to make a biographical film of the band, as traditional music resources such as albums and tours are no longer profitable.
 Stan, who desperately wants to leave his farm home, is thrilled.
 When the film's structure is discussed, the bandmates learn that certain aspects of their lives will have to be edited out in order to make the film marketable in China due to that nation's censorship of the media.

 In prison, Randy meets fellow prisoners Winnie the Pooh and Piglet, who are there because they were banned in China after Internet memes comparing Chinese Communist Party leader Xi Jinping to Disney's version of Pooh became popular.
 When Randy is brought before a court, he criticizes the Chinese government for the way it treats its prisoners, accusing them of lacking "tegridy" (his term for integrity).
 When Mickey Mouse learns of Randy's criticism, he angrily confronts Randy over the Chinese business he is losing because of it, but Randy holds firm in his belief that business should not be conducted on the basis of intimidation, and expresses his marijuana import idea to him.
 When Mickey and Randy make their case to the Chinese officials, their offer is rejected, which Mickey attributes to the Winnie the Pooh matter.
 Randy responds by using honey to lure Pooh to a secluded alley and strangling him to death as Piglet watches in horror.